zentuit/soomla-ios-core/README.md

       ```objective-c
        [[StoreController getInstance] initializeWithStoreAssets:[[YourStoreAssetsImplementation alloc] init]];
       ```
+> Initialize StoreController ONLY ONCE when your application loads.

 5. Now, that you have StoreController loaded, just decide when you want to show/hide your store's UI to the user and let StoreController know about it: